Bipolar coordinates

 Bipolar coordinates are a two-dimensional orthogonal coordinate system based on the Apollonian circles.
-There is also a third system, based on two poles (biangular coordinates).
+There are also other systems, based on two poles (biangular coordinates, two-center bipolar coordinates).

 The term "bipolar" is further used on occasion to describe other curves having two singular points (foci), such as ellipses, hyperbolas, and Cassini ovals.
 However, the term bipolar coordinates is reserved for the coordinates described here, and never used for systems associated with those other curves, such as elliptic coordinates.

 Geometric interpretation of the bipolar coordinates.
 The angle σ is formed by the two foci and the point P, whereas τ is the logarithm of the ratio of distances to the foci.
 The corresponding circles of constant σ and τ are shown in red and blue, respectively, and meet at right angles (magenta box); they are orthogonal.

 Definition

 The system is based on two foci F_{1} and F_{2}.
 Referring to the figure at right, the σ-coordinate of a point P equals the angle F_{1} P F_{2}, and the τ-coordinate equals the natural logarithm of the ratio of the distances d_{1} and d_{2}: